 Balanced Nutrition for Fish

 All living things need balanced nutrition to both survive and thrive.
 Take, for instance, Vitamin D, a nutrient recommended for tropical fish.
 Proper amounts of Vitamin D, as well as other vitamins, need to be present and also absorbable in order to have healthy fish.
-A properly blended food, rich in proteins, carbohydrates, minerals, and iron will contain all the vitamins necessary for your fish to live happy, healthy lives.
-Buy a reputable and well-established "staple" food that works for most, if not all, of fish in your tropical aquarium.
+A properly blended food will be rich in proteins, low in carbohydrates, and contain appropriate vitamins and minerals necessary for your fish to live happy, healthy lives.
+Buy a reputable and well-established "staple" food that works for most, if not all, of fish in your aquarium.
 Ask your pet store manager for a recommendation on brands before snagging just anything off the shelf.
-Then, feed your fish twice a day (no more) and with an amount that they can finish completely in 5 minutes or less.
+Then, feed your fish twice a day an amount that they can finish completely in 3-5 minutes.

 Do Fish Have Taste Buds?